-During the COVID-19 pandemic, five of Queensland’s Hacky Hours are being held entirely online (UQ, QUT, Griffith, CQU and USQ), and JCU is offering an alternative solution.
+During the COVID-19 pandemic, four of Queensland’s Hacky Hours are being held entirely online (UQ, QUT, CQU and USQ).
+Griffith and JCU are offering both an in-person and online service.
 See each institution’s Hacky Hour section below for more information.

 Hacky Hour occurs regularly and its aim is to help researchers (staff and students) with research-related IT problems.